swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 Debtor Info Documents
 ---------------------

-In Swaptacular, a document that describes a currency is called a "Debtor Info Document".
+In Swaptacular, a `machine-readable document`_ that describes a currency is called a "Debtor Info Document".
 A multitude of standard formats can be used for debtor info documents, which shall be defined in their respective format specifications.

 As an absolute minimum, every debtor info document MUST contain: